George Henry Williams: U.S. Joint High Commissioner

 In 1871, President Grant appointed Williams one of six U.S. Joint High Commissioners to negotiate a settlement treaty between Britain and the U.S. in Washington, D.C., over the Alabama Claims and America's Northwest boundary between the U.S. and Canada.
 Six representatives had been chosen to represent British and Canadian interests making a total of twelve High Commissioners.
 Williams was chosen to be on the U.S. treaty commission due to his experience and career in the Pacific Northwest.
 Williams proved to be a valuable member of the U.S. Commission and served in this position with dignity.
 In addition to settling the Alabama claims against Britain for allowing Confederate ships to be armed in British ports, at stake was the U.S. Northwest border running through the Rosario Strait.
 The U.S. desired that the boundary run through the Haro Strait, however, this became a highly contentious issue between the U.S., Britain, and Canada.
-The Washington, D.C., treaty Commissioners finally decided that the Emperor of Germany, Kaiser Wilhelm I, would settle the boundary matter.
+The Washington, D.C., treaty Commissioners finally decided that the Emperor of Germany, William I, would settle the boundary matter.
 Williams was able to convince the Committee that the German Emperor needed to strictly interpret the Treaty of 1846 and that the boundary be determined by the most used channel, the Haro Strait.
 Through Williams's efforts, the German Emperor finally chose the Haro Strait as the Northwest boundary between the U.S. and Canada; the U.S. received the San Juan Islands.